Indigenous initiatives at ReMBC

 We welcome you to take advantage of all of our offerings!
-Our Indigenous Initiatives Manager, Ms. Angela Nash (Wəlastəkwewiyik), can assist you and answer your questions: angela.nash@ubc.ca
+Our Indigenous Initiatives Manager, Ms. Angela Nash (Wəlastəkwewiyik), can assist you and answer your questions and help with funding: angela.nash@ubc.ca

 Partner with ReMBC and receive funding to bring mentorship opportunities to rural Indigenous youth